jasdeepgosal/git_hooks/README.md

   - Runs `rails_best_practices` on any modified files, but ignores "remove unused" warnings because they're inaccurate when not being run on the full codebase.
 - `pre-commit-commit-directly-on-master`
   - Checks if you're committing directly on master.

+### prepare-commit-msg
+- `prepare-commit-msg`
+  - Check if there is a pivotal tracker story number in the branch name & automatically adds the tag.

 ## Installation